Content Formatting

 Used to embed images into the web page as well as style the images to float left, right or center.
 See detailed instructions for embedding and stylizing images to learn more.

-Insert a callout block, made up of a title and body.
+• Insert a "callout" block, made up of a title and body.
 Used to call out some notable information.
+Insert styled quote, insert table.

 Adds a horizontal rule for helping to create visual separation of topics.